Saint-spec/Saint-spec/README.md

 ### Hi there 👋
+I a military veteran and a current student.
+I love learning new technologies and the goal is to become a software engineer soon.
 <!--
 **Saint-spec/Saint-spec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.